-This is a step-by-step process of how the client software can accomplish IC communication.
+This is a step-by-step process of what must be done by the slave software to accomplish I2C communication.

 - 1. Bus starts Idle. - 2.
-The host sends Start condition; the S bit is set; SSPxIF is set if interrupt on Start detect is enabled. - 3.
-The host sends matching high address with the R/W bit clear; the UA bit is set. - 4.
-The client sends ACK and SSPxIF is set. - 5.
+Master sends Start condition; S bit is set; SSPxIF is set if interrupt on Start detect is enabled. - 3.
+Master sends matching high address with R/W bit clear; UA bit is set. - 4.
+Slave sends ACK and SSPxIF is set. - 5.
 Software clears the SSPxIF bit. - 6.
-Software reads the received address from SSPxBUF, clearing the BF flag. - 7.
-The client loads low address into SSPxADD, releasing SCL. - 8.
-The host sends matching low address byte to the client; the UA bit is set.
+Software reads received address from SSPxBUF clearing the BF flag. - 7.
+Slave loads low address into SSPxADD, releasing SCL. - 8.
+Master sends matching low address byte to the slave; UA bit is set.